Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Gal Munda

-The first one, the team is just around the China, if I had my calculation right based on your in the disclosure, you grew about 30% this year, even more than that.
+The first one, the team is just around China, if I had my calculation right based on your in the disclosure, you grew about 30% this year, even more than that.
 I guess I'm trying to look a few years out and this now represents low teens in your revenue as a proportion of total revenues - we've seen that it can reach - if it continues to grow that rate, it could be up to kind of high teens, is that something that you would expect to happen in the long term, especially considering your comment earlier that you have been really seeing fourth quarter that this is a structural growth, the way you see it?

 Trac Pham